 Whole life insurance

 Whole life insurance is the most basic form of permanent life insurance coverage.
-The premium and death benefit never change with traditional whole life insurance.
-You’ll be covered as long as you pay your premium, and your policy will build up cash value, albeit slowly, at a steady rate.
+With traditional whole life insurance, both the premium and death benefit typically remain unchanged.
+You’ll be covered (to a maximum age ranging from 90 – 121) as long as you pay your premiums, and your policy will generally build up cash value at a steady, albeit slow, rate.

 Learn more: Best whole life insurance companies